software-assignments-fall2021/project_proposal_jingjing/README.md

 -	The platform provides verified information about cats, categorized by breeds and age Since this will be a web application, we will need to design a user interface (of course), create and maintain a database where we will keep all of the information on cats and all of the user information and posts, and research on cat care to provide an initial database of informations.

+Scope:
+This is not a very ambitious project.
+Therefore, my estimation is that it would probably take about 4-5 people to undertake in 1 semester.